glasswalk3r/siebel-crash-report/README.md

 Information is searched and retrieve from the following sources:

 - the memory dump (`core.dump` files) itself using GDB.
-- FDR files with sarmanalyzer.
+- FDR files with `sarmanalyzer`.
 - Siebel enterprise log files.
 - correlate information from the FDR with the enterprise log file.
 - a summary JSON report.

-The CSV (from sarmanalyzer) and the GDB output as text are created as necessary in the directory defined by the `crash_dir` entry in the `crash_reporter.ini` configuration file, together with the summary JSON report and a copy of the `crash.txt`.
+The CSV (from `sarmanalyzer`) and the GDB output as text are created as necessary in the directory defined by the `crash_dir` entry in the `crash_reporter.ini` configuration file, together with the summary JSON report and a copy of the `crash.txt`.

-All the information (but the CSV and GDB output) is printed to `STDOUT`, so it's to run it together in a cron job and pipe it to `mail` program.
+All the information (but the CSV and `gdb` output) is printed to `STDOUT`, so it's to run it together in a cron job and pipe it to `mail` program.

 Here is an example of the JSON report (two crashes identified):